jrnewell/json-router/README.md

 ```

-On the client, you send a JSON object in the HTTP body using POST.
+On the client, you send the server a JSON object in the HTTP body using POST.
 The middleware looks for JSON objects that have the top-level property 'jsonRoute' (this can be changed with the `routeProperty` option).
 If this property does not exist, the server will continue on with the middleware chain.

 ```json